 Glossary

 Antibody: A protein that is part of the immune system.
-When acting normally, antibodies protect you by attacking foreign substances that enter the body such as bacteria and viruses.
+When acting normally, antibodies protect you by attacking foreign substances that enter the body, such as bacteria and viruses.

-Autoimmune disease: Conditions where the immune system mistakenly attacks the body's healthy cells, tissues, and structures.
+Autoimmune: When the immune system mistakenly attacks the body's healthy cells, tissues, and structures.

 Chronic: Long-lasting, persistent, or constant.
 A chronic disease is one with symptoms that occur over a long period of time.